ExpediaGroup/overwhelm/README.md

 - Deploy overwhelm by executing `make kind-deploy`
 - (optional) Install a dummy Application by executing `make kind-install-dummy-app`

 To clean the Kind cluster, execute `make kind-clean`.

+## Helm Charts
+- The .charts folder contains the `overwhelm` helm chart.
+- `make helmManifests` will update the chart templates if any changes are made to the helm resources.
+- To debug using helm install of the resources execute `make kind-helm-debug` once you create a Kind cluster.

 ## Prerequisite